 U.S. Embassy Lima, Peru - LMA

-Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Lima, Peru.
+Please follow and complete Steps 1-3 below before your immigrant visa interview at the U.S. Embassy in Lima, Perú.

 Step 1: Register your appointment online